 - What should I do when I wake up asking myself, “How do I FEEL today?”

 This is when we put this verse to its best use, by not letting our feelings drive our day in the wrong direction.

 Since God has new mercies and compassions for us, He sees us as reborn each new day, as in that womb.
 Remember, in the womb He sees no past, no regret, no shame, no worry, no doubt, no anxiety.
 So why should we allow room for those feelings to run our day?
 Instead, let’s focus on the joy of realizing that God allows us to be the best version of ourselves possible that day.

-2. I should not wake up wondering, “Am I in this battle alone?” or “Do I have to tackle today by myself?”
+2. What should I do when I wake up wondering, “Am I in this battle alone?”

 When we realize the truth of God’s compassion, we understand that God is on our side and hope comes alive in us.
 Since God’s mercies are ‘as in the womb,’ and we are seen as reborn each day, if we did nothing to PUT ourselves there, nor PLAN for our life there, nor PROVIDE or PROTECT ourselves there, then clearly God was with us the whole time… as He is now.
 God has a PURPOSE for our lives and He will not leave us in our new mercies, just as He did not leave us in the womb.

-3. I should not wake up concerned, “What do others think of me?”
+3. What should I do when I wake up concerned, “What do others think of me?”

 Consider this: When you see a pregnant woman, are there any thoughts you can think or any opinions you can have, that will in anyway, affect the growth, development, nourishment, plans or purpose of the child in her womb?